April 22nd: Earth Day, in a Nutshell

 Richard Barnet

-A former Carson City/Reno/Sparks resident, Richard finally saw the error of his ways and moved his family to Sun Valley, Nevada to live the good life.
+A former resident of Carson City, Reno, and Sparks, Richard finally saw the error of his ways and moved his family to Sun Valley, Nevada to live the good life.
 He finds Sun Valley intriguing, and loves this magical place more than words can describe.

-Richard, a Scorpio, currently enjoys playing Star Trek Fleet Command, watching 'The Wheel of Time' on Amazon Prime, and listening to random stuff on Spotify (including Mozart and Bach... talk about old school!).
+Richard, a Scorpio, currently enjoys playing Star Trek Fleet Command, watching 'The Wheel of Time' on Amazon Prime, and listening to crazy genres of music on Spotify—including classical.
+(Whoa.)

 Leave a Reply